wp-plugins/dropbox-backup/readme.txt

 = Is dropbox backup and restoration plugin really free? =

-yes, it's free!
+Yes, dropbox backup and dropbox restoration are free with plugin "Dropbox Backup and Restore"!

 = Whether I need to create an account on the wpadm.com ? =

-You shouldn't, but you are able to do it since further it can help you at restoration of the site.
+You shouldn't create an account on the www.wpadm.com, but you are able to do it since further it can really help you at restoration time of your site.

 == Changelog ==